 A stand of goldenrod, its rugged stalks standing tall in a wintry field, is a good place to look for galls, one of nature’s small wonders.
 Many of the stalks sport hard, round swellings about an inch in diameter.
 Cradled in each, awaiting spring, is the larva of a gall-making insect.
 Its life cycle, like those of many other gall-makers, involves a remarkable relationship between an animal and its particular plant host.

-A gall is an abnormal growth on a plant caused by another organism, most commonly an insect or a mite, but also by nematodes, viruses, fungi or bacteria.
-The gall-makers induce the gall to form in a specific plant, its host species, while that part of the plant is growing.
-For an insect or mite, the swelling becomes its larval home, providing both food and shelter as it develops.
-Of the more than two thousand different kinds of galls in North America, most are caused by wasps, Continue reading Galls Galore – Background
+A gall is an abnormal growth on a plant caused by another organism, most commonly an insect or a mite but also by nematodes, viruses, fungi, or bacteria.
+Continue reading Galls Galore – Background

-FOCUS: Odd bumps, lumps and bulges on twigs, buds, and weed stalks might be galls, swellings on plants that are homes for an insect, mite or other organism.
+FOCUS: Odd bumps and lumps on twigs, buds, and weed stalks might be galls, swellings on plants that are homes for an insect, mite, or other organism.
 A gall-maker causes its particular host plant to form a bulge in which it will live and feed for a time.
-Galls on buds, twigs, roots or leaves of plants provide a safe home for the gall-makers and are an essential part of their life cycles.
+Galls on buds, twigs, roots, or leaves of plants provide a safe home for the gall-makers and are an essential part of their life cycles.

 THAT’S MY GALL